brooksgarrett/website/content/blog/2015-01-24-fix-ohmyzsh-prompts-in-putty.md

 date: "24 Jan 2015"
 draft: false
 slug: "fix-ohmyzsh-prompts-in-putty"
+summary: This article provides a solution to fix the issue of OhMyZSH prompts appearing as strange alphanumeric representations in PuTTY.
+The solution involves changing the translation setting to UTF-8 and installing a specific font called Meslo Font.
 ---

 Part of the draw to oh-my-zsh and zsh in general is the tight git integration.
 While I'm working on the console I see this: